Apoorv1986/P4ML/README.md

 Hint: the password to the VM is: p4
 ```
-$ scp -P 2222 ./P4/* p4@127.0.0.1:~/tutorials/exercises/basic/
+$ scp -P 2222 ./P4/* p4@127.0.0.1:~/tutorials/exercises/basic
 ```

 Before proceeding, create necessary folders for the results of the P4RL Agent, e.g., for the default locations execute:
-Notei: if the folders are created in another directory than P4ML/ adjust the paths in net_agent.py accordingly.
+Note: if the folders are created in another directory than P4ML/ adjust the paths in net_agent.py accordingly.

 ```
 $ cd PATH-TO-P4ML
 $ mkdir results